Health Care Reform – Qualified Health Plans

 Generally, no, unless you might qualify for Apple Health or an exception applies to you.
 The exceptions, called "special enrollment periods," are on page 7.

 Otherwise, Healthplanfinder will only take applications during a period called "open enrollment."
-This year, open enrollment was from November 11, 2015, through January 31, 2016.
-The next open enrollment period is November 1, 2016, through January 31, 2017.
+This year, open enrollment was from November 1, 2016, through January 31, 2017.
+The next open enrollment period is November 1, 2017, through January 31, 2018.
 If you did not apply during open enrollment, you may not be able to get health care coverage until January 1st of next year unless a special enrollment period applies.
-(Page 7 has more on special enrollment.)
+(See below for info on special enrollment.)

-What if I started my application before January 31, 2016, but did not finish it because I had problems with the Website or contacting the call center?
+What if I started my application before January 31, 2017, but did not finish it because I had problems with the website or contacting the call center?

 Report your situation as soon as possible: